neondatabase/website/content/docs/guides/express.md

 updatedOn: '2024-06-01T15:20:54.286Z'
 ---

 This guide describes how to create a Neon project and connect to it from an Express application.
-Examples are provided for using the [node-postgres](https://www.npmjs.com/package/pg) and [Postgres.js](https://www.npmjs.com/package/postgres) clients.
+Examples are provided for using the [Neon serverless driver](https://npmjs.com/package/@neondatabase/serverless), [node-postgres](https://www.npmjs.com/package/pg) and [Postgres.js](https://www.npmjs.com/package/postgres) clients.
 Use the client you prefer.

 To connect to Neon from an Express application: